Crime Prevention Neighbourhood Watch

 HOW TO DEVELOP THE PROGRAM

-The most important thing is – get involved.
+The most important thing is to get involved.
 The safest communities are those where the residents are committed to crime prevention and the Neighbourhood Watch program.
 To have an active Neighbourhood Watch block, the following must be in place:

 There MUST be someone on the block who is designated as Block Captain.

-Crime Prevention Officers can provide a one and a half hour presentation on crime prevention techniques.
 Crime Awareness presentations are open to the public and are held in various locations throughout the city.

 Remember: Without volunteers - this program does not work.
 Get involved!